Zynga acquires Turkey’s Peak Games for $1.8B, after buying its card games studio for $100M in 2017 – TechCrunch

 The deal included games like Spades Plus and Gin Rummy Plus, respectively the largest spade and rummy mobile games in the world at the time; and games that were popular in Peak’s home market, 101 Okey Plus and Okey Plus.
 And according to analysis from Apptopia, it looks like Zynga was set to recoup the money it paid out by 2019, meaning that business is now profitable.

 The remainder of Peak Games is another story.
-If Zynga tried to buy the whole business two years ago, it might have been that Peak was reluctant to sell its remaining two titles Toon Blast and Toy Blast for anything near $100 million — and with good reason since (as Zynga itself pointed out) they went on to become some of the consistently highest-grossing games in all of the App Store.
-In the intervening period, Zynga tried to create its own rivals, namely with Wonka’s World of Candy, but it’s never been as big of a hit as the others.
-Hence, Zynga possibly finally found a price for the whole of Peak Games.
+If Zynga tried to buy the whole business two years ago, it might have been that Peak was reluctant to sell its remaining two titles — its own Candy Crush crushers — Toon Blast and Toy Blast for anything near $100 million.
+And with good reason, since (as Zynga itself pointed out) they went on to become some of the consistently highest-grossing games in all of the App Store.

+In the intervening period, Zynga tried to create its own rivals, namely Wonka’s World of Candy, but it’s never been as big of a hit as the others.
+(Apptopia’s Adam Blacker today told me, after I published this piece, that in fact Wonka’s World has made but a tiny fraction of the revenue of Peak’s titles.)

+Hence, two years on, Zynga possibly finally found the “right price” for the whole of Peak Games.

 “We are honored to welcome Sidar and team to Zynga.
 Peak is one of the world’s best puzzle game makers and we could not be more excited to add such creative and passionate talent to our company,” said Frank Gibeau, Chief Executive Officer of Zynga, in a statement.
 “With the addition of Toon Blast and Toy Blast, we are expanding our live services portfolio to eight forever franchises, meaningfully increasing our global audience base and adding to our exciting new game pipeline.
 As a combined team, we are well positioned to grow faster together.”